Dojo Etiquette and Rules

 3. Physically or verbally abuse another student for any reason.

-4. Leave the dojo during class without permission.
-That includes getting a drink.
+4. Leave the Dojo during class without permission.

 Membership in the Halifax ISKF dojo continues so long as the member abides by the proper principles and etiquette of karate-do.
 Senseis Tony or Danny may revoke membership at anytime if in their sole opinion the member has failed to abide by the principles and etiquette of karate-do.
 The practice of karate is of body and mind.
 Perfection of character is the ultimate aim of karate, -Master Gichin Funakoshi.